bkeroack/elita/doc/endpoints.rst

 most containers also support DELETE with URL parameters to specify removal of child objects (in other words, the inverse of the PUT operation that created it).

+Kind of a weird convention (for no particular reason other than consistency) is that all top-level containers are singular ('app', 'global', 'job', etc.) but any sub-containers are plural ( '/app/builds', etc.).
+There's no good reason but we're sticking with it.

 Documentation:

 .. toctree::